 Due to the extra effort involved, Instacart drivers tend to receive better tips.
 It’s just another way to diversify your delivery gigs and make more money.

 Another grocery delivery app to check out is Shipt.
-Just like Instcart, Shipt pays you to shop and make deliveries.
+Just like Instacart, Shipt pays you to shop and make deliveries.